TheOdinProject/curriculum/foundations/git_basics/git_basics.md

 * `git status` is read as `git | status | (no destination)`.

 ### Git Best Practices
 There's a lot to learn about using Git, but it is worth taking the time to highlight some best practices so that you can be a better collaborator.
-Git is not only helpful when collaborating with others, but is helpful when working independently as you will be relying on your own commit history in the future when revisiting old code.
+Git is not only helpful when collaborating with others, but is also helpful when working independently, as you will be relying on your own commit history in the future when revisiting old code.

 Two helpful best practices to consider are **atomic commits** and leveraging those atomic commits to make your commit messages more useful to future collaborators.